dig-ie/react-registration-login-userHome-home/README.md

-# Screens, forms, navigation, validation and API simutation and consuming with React and libraries
+# Registration, Login and pages
 ## Pages:
 ### "Home", "Registration", "Login" and "User home":
 These pages handle forms, validations, and routing, using libraries such as React Hook Form, YUP, React Router Dom, and Json Server.
 Visually styled with the Styled-Components library based on DIO's figma prototype.